German train drivers announce rail strike soon

-BERLIN, Oct 6 (Reuters) - Germany’s train drivers’ union GDL said on Monday it would hold a nationwide strike some time in the coming days, the latest step in its drawn out pay dispute with state-owned rail operator Deutsche Bahn.
+BERLIN (Reuters) - Germany’s train drivers’ union GDL said on Monday it would hold a nationwide strike some time in the coming days, the latest step in its drawn out pay dispute with state-owned rail operator Deutsche Bahn [DBN.UL].

 The strike will be for an-as-yet undetermined period, but will not go on indefinitely.